 skills and abilities criterion, and if a criterion asks for your

 commitment, provide examples of how you commit to the principle.

-As mentioned above, KSC usually come in the form of statements, but they can also be a list of competencies, particularly when a competency framework or the Australian Public Service (APS) Intergrated Leadership System is used.
+As mentioned above, criteria usually come in the form of statements, but they can also be a list of competencies, particularly when a competency framework is used.
+Some examples of competency frameworks are: